Starworks

 What is a Google Business Profile and why do Australian retailers need one?

 A Google Business Profile is a free listing that appears when customers search locally on Google.
-For Australian retailers, it's essential because 76% of people who search for local businesses visit within 24 hours.
+For Australian retailers, it's essential because people searching for local businesses often visit within 24 hours.
 It's your foundation for local SEO success and helps customers find your physical location, hours, and contact information.

 How does optimizing my Google Business Profile improve local search rankings?